tx-lin/vmSafeguard/README.md

 50 23 * * * /var/www/html/vmSafeguard/scripts/PoolVMBackup.sh
 # Executed as root
 ```
-## Visual Demo
+# Video Tutorial

 Demo for backup a single virtual machine : https://www.youtube.com/watch?v=qpnd1YU8J1c

 :bookmark_tabs: Note that, if your machine is powered on, the backup folder will take a few moment before it's creation. vmSafeguard shutdown a VM with a safety mode.
 If the VM install some update, vmSafeguard, will wait until it's finished before to start the copy.
 (View the logs section for follow the backup process)

-## :question::speech_balloon: Notes / common questions
+# :question::speech_balloon: Notes / common questions

 1 - vmSafeguard is available only for debian based OS family

-### Know Issues
+## Know Issues
 1 - If the .htaccess / .htpasswd (not crutial for the project) auth does not work, please check the apache2.conf (/etc/apache2) and replace if you did not have the same result as the following picture :

 <img src="https://i.imgur.com/qJnXFUs.png">